top of page

 • The forum will adopt a shared learning approach.

-• Forum meetings will be held online every two months.
+• Forum meetings will be held online every quarter

 • The position of Forum Chair and administration support will be reviewed annually.